Introduction to search options for Django

-Search has become a basic feature for almost every application enabled on the web.
-Users now expect the ability to introduce a phrase and be taken to accurate results in a timely manner.
-Since Django projects live on the web, there's no escaping you'll eventually need to deal with search so your Django projects have a minimum level of search functionality.
+Search is a basic feature for every application enabled on the web.
+Users expect the ability to introduce a keyword or phrase and be taken to accurate results in a timely manner, so there's no escaping you'll eventually need to deal with search in a Django project.

-Because a Django project's data is stored primarily in a relational database, a basic approach to search consists of using Django model queries with the support of indexes.
-For example, let's say you have a coffeehouse application with a
+Because a Django project's data is stored primarily in a relational database, the most basic approach to Django search consists of using Django queries with the support of indexes to extract results from a relational database connected to a project.
+For example, let's say you have a coffeehouse application with a Django model for

-Store Django model and want to allow users the ability to search for stores by city.
+Store objects and want to allow users the ability to search for stores in a given city.

 The first step for this process is to create an HTML form so users can introduce a city, similar to the following snippet